thenewdarling/CurseOfStrahd/Wiki/Party/Magdalena.md

 A wave of undead spread through the kingdom, an illness known as the Plague.
 Over the course of ten years, the entire country fell to anarchy and collapsed.
 The countries around it basically waited for it to burn itself out, and once it was barren they divided it amongst themselves.

-This experience caused [[Magda]] to make a faustian pact with [[Asmodeus]] to give her the strength to destroy all undead.
-Asmodeus, a Lawful creature who hates chaos, accepted and granted her a demonic Cleric domain.
+This experience caused [[Magda]] to make a faustian pact with [[Asmodeus]] to give her the strength to destroy all undead. [[Asmodeus]], a Lawful creature who hates chaos, accepted and granted her a demonic Cleric domain.

 Around 20 years into this pact, she was bitten by a vampire, and turned.
 Her cleric powers and willpower have stopped her thus far from succumbing to being a mindless ghoul, but she is always teetering on the line.